HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Implementation
 For Windows system, we should use a WeChat hook to use reverse engineering to retrieve the message from WeChat application and forward it to a  local HTTP port.
 Also, this hook also needs to receive a post message through the API.
 There is a open source GitHub repo to provide this function. (reference)

 For Android system, we will based on [fcitx5-android](https://github.com/fcitx5-android/fcitx5-android) , which is an app with thousands of stars.
-This keyboard mainly based on local
+This keyboard mainly based on local dictionaries with regular updates.
+It does not send the user input to any other third parties.